New bridge puts cyclists on the right path

 Where: Skelton Bridge (please contact Leeds City Council press office for a map and directions)

 Members of the media are invited to attend the official opening of Skelton Bridge which will be carried out by Cllr Richard Lewis and Rosslyn Colderley from Sustrans, alongside members of the local community and cyclists.

 Leeds City Council has invested in the region of £500K to create the new 23 metre bridge plus adjoining cycle paths, providing a much needed crossing of the River Aire and opening up the Wyke Beck Way all of the way from Roundhay as far south as Rothwell Country Park.

 Registered cycling charity Sustrans was responsible for the design and installation of the ‘Warren Truss’ foot/ cycle bridge and will provide ongoing maintenance of the bridge for 40 years.

 Councillor Richard Lewis, executive member for regeneration, transport and planning said:

 “This much awaited bridge provides a missing link in the cycle network on the east side of Leeds, extending the existing Wykebeck Way and part of the City’s Core Cycle Network.
 Improving access for cyclists is a key priority for the council and this new bridge at Skelton Lake will mean cyclists and walkers on the Trans Pennine trail can now cross the River Aire and will eventually link new residential and commercial developments in the area with the rest of the city.”

 Rosslyn Colderley, England Director North at Sustrans, said:

-“We’re really delighted to open Skelton Bridge.
+“We’re really delighted to open Skelton Bridge today.
 It provides a missing link over the river with great potential for the development of cycling and walking routes into the city centre, connecting homes, workplaces and leisure destinations.”